2015211289/pygame/README.md

 * press q key to quit

 Concerning that the new Coronavirus infection is serious in HuBei province and other places in the world, we must take actions to overcome this suffering.
- Our
- goal is to
+Our goal is to kill all virus, fight for our compatriots！

- kill all
- virus, fight
- for our
- compatriots！
+Download this repository and run the alien_invasion.py to start this game.